junqing-zhang/junqing-zhang.github.io/_posts/2020-10-15-blog-post-wifi.md

 # Software Tool
 ## Matlab WLAN Toolbox
-The WLAN Toolbox of Matlab is very powerful.
+The [Matlab WLAN Toolbox](https://www.mathworks.com/products/wlan.html){:target="_blank"} is very powerful.
 There are many useful functions and examples.
+Both PHY and MAC layers are supported.
 I strongly suggest to test your idea and algorithms using this Toolbox before you do it with real hardware.

 ## [Radiotap](https://www.radiotap.org/)
 * What is radiotap? [link](http://wifinigel.blogspot.com/2013/11/what-are-radiotap-headers.html){:target="_blank"}